manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->search($params);
 ```

-The response will be a JSON containing:
+The response will be a JSON object containing:

-- took - query time
+- `took` - query time
-- timed_out - boolean, true if the query timed out
+- `timed_out` - boolean, true if the query timed out
-- hits - array with matches
+- `hits` - array with matches
-- profile - optional, if profiling is set
+- `profile` - optional, if profiling is set

 ### Insert